-Which spelling tutor is best to help boost your typing skills?
+Which spelling software is best to help boost your literacy skills?

 The correct use of spelling, grammar and punctuation is an important part of effective communication.
 Both children and adults benefit from a good orthography, as it gives motivation and empowerment.